MobileNativeFoundation/rules_xcodeproj/README.md

 | 1.x | 5.3–6.x  | 1.0.1–2.x | 1.x | 13.3–14.x | 12–13.x | `main` |

-More versions of these tools and rulesets might be supported, but these are the ones we've officially tested with.
+More versions of these tools and rulesets might be supported, but these are the ones we’ve officially tested with.

 [1]: https://github.com/bazelbuild/rules_apple
 [2]: https://github.com/bazelbuild/rules_swift